Synopsik/DiscordBot/README.md

 ```

-12. * Create an intents object configuration file and set the permissions for channels you need
+12. * Create an intent object configuration file and set the permissions for channels you need
     * Then you can instantiate your bot
 ```